cjerdonek/molt/my_script/README.md

+#!/usr/bin/env python
 # encoding: utf-8
 #
-# Copyright (C) 2011 Chris Jerdonek.
+# Copyright (C) 2011 John Doe.
 All rights reserved.
 #
 # Redistribution and use in source and binary forms, with or without
 # modification, are permitted provided that the following conditions are met: